43 Years Ago: Alan Jackson Marries Denise Jackson

 Happy anniversary to Alan Jackson!
-Thirty-seven years ago today (Dec.
-15, 1979), Jackson wed his wife Denise (nee Jackson — no name change for her!), his high school sweetheart, at the Newnan Baptist Church in their hometown of Newnan, Ga.
+Forty-three years ago today (Dec.
+15, 1979), Jackson wed his wife Denise (nee Jackson -- no name change for her!), his high school sweetheart, at the Newnan Baptist Church in their hometown of Newnan, Ga.

 The Jacksons moved to Nashville after six years of marriage so that Alan Jackson could pursue a career in country music.
 In fact, it was his wife who ultimately helped Jackson land his first recording contract: While working as a flight attendant, she ran into Glen Campbell and told him about her talented husband.
 Campbell took an interest in the young man and helped the future country legend get a record deal with Arista Records.